Canadian Centenary Series

-One of the volumes, Lower Canada, 1791-1840: Social Change and Nationalism by Fernand Ouellette was also published in French and won the Governor General's Award for French language non-fiction.
-Another volume, Canada 1922–1939: Decades of Discord by John Herd Thompson and Alan Seager, was short-listed for the 1985 Governor General's Award for English-language non-fiction.
+One of the volumes, Lower Canada, 1791–1840: Social Change and Nationalism by Fernand Ouellette was also published in French and won the Governor General's Award for French language non-fiction.
+Another volume, Canada 1922–1939: Decades of Discord by John Herd Thompson and Alan Seager, was shortlisted for the 1985 Governor General's Award for English-language non-fiction.

 Structure of the series

 In their general preface to each volume, Morton and Creighton explain that their goal is to have a series of volumes, covering the history of the regional communities which have made up the Canadian nation in its first century.
 As the general editors of the series, Morton and Creighton planned the general outline and the format.
 Each volume would be written by a specialist in that particular aspect of Canadian history, but using a common character and common method.
 Each volume would take a narrative approach, and deal in a balanced way with economic, social and political history.
 The editors hoped that this would take advantage of co-operative scholarship, while ensuring that each volume would have the unity and distinctive character of individual authorship.
 The goal was that each volume would be scholarly and readable, "at once useful to the student and of interest to the general reader."
 Each volume would be supported by detailed footnotes and a general bibliography.